+Astrophysical objects such as stars provide powerful laboratories to search for axions.
+Owing to their high temperatures, densities, and volumes, they can efficiently produce axions~\cite{Vysotsky:1978dc,Raffelt:2006cw,Lella:2022uwi,Lella:2023bfb,Carenza:2024ehj,Lecce:2025dbz,Fiorillo:2025gnd}, which can freely stream out of the stars for sufficiently small couplings.
+In particular, the Sun is a prime target: axions produced in its core at $T\sim\mathrm{few}\,\mathrm{keV}$ and $\rho\sim150\,\mathrm{g\,cm^{-3}}$ escape with $\mathcal{O}($keV$)$ energies.
+The CERN Axion Solar Telescope (CAST) has searched for such solar axions and, in the absence of a signal, has placed stringent bounds on axion parameter space~\cite{CAST:2004gzq,Barth:2013sma,CAST:2017uph}.

-In this work, we explore a novel avenue for detecting solar axions.
-During the 2019-2020 solar minimum, when solar activity was at its lowest, the Chandrayaan-2 lunar orbiter of the Indian Space Research Organization (ISRO) measured the soft x-ray spectrum originating from the Sun using the solar x-ray Monitor (XSM) on board~\cite{2021ApJ...912L..12V,Vadawale:2021pis}.
+In this work, we explore a novel avenue for detecting solar axions by using the solar soft x-ray spectrum measured by the solar x-ray Monitor (XSM) on board the Chandrayaan-2 lunar orbiter of the Indian Space Research Organization (ISRO), during the 2019-2020 solar minimum~\cite{2021ApJ...912L..12V,Vadawale:2021pis}.
 This soft x-ray spectrum consists of two components - the background quiet-Sun emission and the emission from the flaring plasma.
-Now if axions exist and are produced inside the Sun, these solar axions (with energies in the range of few keV) can also contribute to the total solar soft x-ray emission due to the conversion of axions into photons in the solar magnetic field.
-In this work we conduct a search for axion-induced x-ray emission from the Sun using the observed soft x-ray emission data of the quiet Sun and we put constraints on the axion-photon coupling.
-We find no evidence of an axion-induced signal over the background and consequently set an upper bound on the axion-photon coupling, which is comparable to the present constraints from the CAST experiment and is limited only by the collecting area of the XSM instrument.
+Additionally, solar axions will also contribute to the total solar soft x-ray emission due to their conversion into photons in the solar magnetic field.
+We conduct a search for this axion-induced x-ray emission from the Sun using the observed solar soft x-ray spectrum and put constraints on the axion-photon coupling.
+We find no evidence of axion-induced signal over the background and consequently set an upper bound on the axion-photon coupling, which is comparable to the present constraints from the CAST experiment and is limited only by the collecting area of the XSM.

 A similar analysis using data from the NuSTAR observation of the Sun during the solar minimum has been presented in~\cite{Ruz:2024gkl}.
 However, unlike NuSTAR, which was able to observe only a portion of the Sun because of its small field of view (FOV) ($12' \times 12'$), the XSM observes emission from the entire solar disk.
 Our work provides a compelling case for having a dedicated solar observatory operational during the next solar minimum which can significantly improve upon these bounds in an independent fashion.